 Does the thought of organizing ANOTHER silent auction keep you up at night?
-Make you feel fatigued?
+It should.

 Looking for Great Fundraising Ideas?

 Try these at your event or gala this year, and you’ll be happier with returns:

 - hold a live raffle every 30 minutes — your most obnoxious friend will make it F-U-N